Enslaved Turkish soldiers

 Mahmud got so much plunder that he built a beautiful palace at Ghazni.
 He had 2500 elephants there!
 In the winter, when it was too cold at Ghazni, Mahmud and his whole court would move down to Bost (with all the elephants).

 But eventually Mahmud conquered the Punjab (modern Pakistan and northern India) and took it over as its ruler.
 Mahmud ruled for about 30 years before he died in 1030 AD.
 But the Ghaznavids didn’t last very long after that.
-By 1040 they had been conquered by the Seljuks and the Ghuris.
+By 1040 the Seljuks and the Ghuris conquered them.